TomasJanecka/RecoveryTom/README.md

 # RecoveryTom
-RecoveryTom project with own backend.
-This version contains initial thoughts of project and the actual state of the app will much differ than the final one.
-It was used mainly to learn relational database, GoogleOAuth and the connection between backend and frontend.
-Frontend is not working well and the code is very elaborate and its development is no longer being continued. \
+RecoveryTom project with its own backend.
+This version is the initial idea of the project and the actual state of the app differs greatly to the final one.
+This project was used mainly to learn relational database, GoogleOAuth and the connection between backend and frontend.
+Frontend is not working well and the code is quite elaborate, its development is currently uncontinued.
-Project will be replaced later by recovery-tom-dev.
+Project will be later fully replaced by recovery-tom-dev.

 # Used technologies
 - ReactJS